Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-\end{intthm} As an application of this theorem, we prove Theorem \ref{TB} described below.
-This is a positive characteristic analogue of Gunning's formula, which provides necessary conditions on Chern classes for the existence of a projective (resp., an affine) structure on complex manifolds (cf. ~\cite{Gun}, Part II, \S\,8, Theorem 5).
-Gunning's formula implies that if a K\"{a}hler manifold carries a projective (resp., an affine) structure, then the Chern numbers are proportional to those of the projective (resp., affine) space of the same dimension.
-We can prove the corresponding assertion in positive characteristic by examining the underlying vector bundle of a dormant indigenous (resp., affine-indigenous) $\mcD_X^{(\N-1)}$-module; this result is very helpful in characterizing higher-dimensional varieties admitting an $F^\N$-projective (resp., $F^\N$-affine) structure.
+Next, we recall Gunning's formula, that provides necessary conditions on Chern classes for the existence of a projective (resp., an affine) structure on complex manifolds (cf. ~\cite[Part II, Section 8, Theorem 5]{Gun}).
+This formula implies that if a K\"{a}hler manifold carries a projective (resp., an affine) structure, then the Chern numbers are proportional to those of the projective (resp., affine) space of the same dimension.
+As an application of the above theorem, we can prove a version for $F^\N$-projective (resp., $F^\N$-affine) structures by examining the Chern classes of the corresponding dormant indigenous (resp., dormant affine-indigenous) $\mcD_X^{(\N-1)}$-module; this result is very helpful in characterizing higher-dimensional varieties admitting an $F^\N$-projective (resp., $F^\N$-affine) structure.